What is an EPC?

 Do I Need an EPC When Renting or Buying a Property?

 No. Whenever you are renting or buying a property, it should always be the case that the Energy Performance Certificate is handed to you with no fee.
 If this does not happen, it is possible for the landlord or seller to receive a fine of up to £200.
 If you are moving property and buying a property of any sort, you should expect the seller or the estate agent in question to provide you with an up to date EPC before purchase.

 There are certain circumstances and categories of property for which it is not required to have an Energy Performance Certificate, providing that you are able to demonstrate that the property in question is indeed exempt.
-Exemptions cover the following:
+Exemptions cover:

 - Properties that will be sold or rented with vacant possession

 - Detached buildings that are less than 50 sq. meters

 - Listed buildings